n8n-io/n8n-docs/docs/try-it-out/quickstart.md

+---
+title: The very quick quickstart
+description: This quickstart gives you a very quick taste of n8n.
+Its aim is to allow you to try out the UI, and introduce you to two key features.
+tags:
+  - Workflow²
+  - Introduction
+  - Learn the basics
+---

 # The very quick quickstart

 This quickstart gives you a very quick taste of n8n.
 Its aim is to allow you to try out the UI, and introduce you to two key features: workflow templates and expressions.
 It doesn't include detailed explanations or explore concepts.